 Webcam Mounted Internally and Connected Tablet Mounted Externally

-This variation includes an optional Anker PowerConf C200 2K Webcam mounted internally to the lid, connected to a Microsoft Surface Pro 7+ Tablet mounted externally to the lid.
+This variation includes an optional Anker PowerConf C200 2K Webcam mounted internally to the lid, connected to a Microsoft Surface Tablet mounted externally to the lid.
 A shielded USB filter through the lid enables connectivity.
 The camera offers ultra-clear resolution from a wide field of view allowing users to view and record device interrogations.
-The Surface Pro 7+ offers high-speed performance, giving you premium laptop power from a powerful tablet. *While it's possible to purchase this variation without the tablet inculuded, it's advised against using untested tablets with the product due to compatibility issues.
+The Microsoft Surface offers high-speed performance, giving you premium laptop power from a powerful tablet. *While it's possible to purchase this variation without the tablet inculuded, it's advised against using untested tablets with the product due to compatibility issues.
 However, for bulk inquiries, the company offers to test the compatibility of different tablets upon request.

 Main Benefits:

-• Clearest Photo and Video Option: A camera positioned directly above the device will produce better quality photos and videos than a camera capturing images through a shielded window.
+- Clearest Photo and Video Option: A camera positioned directly above the device will produce better quality photos and videos than a camera capturing images through a shielded window.

-• Webcam Mounted Internally: The webcam takes up little space internally, has a wide field of view, and can have the angle adjusted.
+- Webcam Mounted Internally: The webcam takes up little space internally, has a wide field of view, and can have the angle adjusted.

-• Comfortable Viewing Experience: Using a tablet for a viewing screen provides comfortable viewing for the investigator, since they do not need to hover over the shielded window for analysis.
+- Comfortable Viewing Experience: Using a tablet for a viewing screen provides comfortable viewing for the investigator, since they do not need to hover over the shielded window for analysis.

 Main Drawbacks:

-• Limited Webcam Interaction: The user has some, but limited access to the webcam once the lid is closed.
+- Limited Webcam Interaction: The user has some, but limited access to the webcam once the lid is closed.

 External Camera Mount With or Without Camera